sylash005/649/readme.md

 You are given:

 * An HTML file that lists information about products, stock, and prices.
-* A CSV spreadsheet containing information about the location of each product.
+* A CSV spreadsheet containing information about users.
-* A CSV spreadsheet containing detailed information about store locations.
-This spreadsheet relates the ID of the product with the ID of the location.
+* A CSV spreadsheet containing detailed information about orders.
+This spreadsheet contains columns for the product id number and the user id number along with the order quantity.

+The fake CSV data was generated using [Mockaroo](https://mockaroo.com/).

 Your task is to read the data from all of these files, add it into an SQL database, and operate on the database to produce a report.